 If you’d like to try them all, I’d recommend starting each at least one week apart.
 It’s a good idea to spend a few days working up to a full dose with each new addition and always take consistently.

-You may need to experiment with the right dosing, but with these tools it’s absolutely possible to reduce androgens to a level where you won’t suffer cystic acne.
+Some say it’s best to take them in the morning when testosterone levels peak and you may need to experiment with the right dosing, but with these tools it’s absolutely possible to reduce androgens to a level where you won’t suffer cystic acne.

 Please note: The majority of women who suffer cystic acne have excess androgens and lower estrogen.
 Their skin generally improves on the pill.